 Important: Be sure to include the http:// or https:// prefix when you enter the URL.

 For information on file types iTunes can play, see Choose import settings.

 Set iTunes as your default internet radio player on Windows 10 or later

 On your PC, go to Start > Settings, then choose Apps.

 Below Music Player, click the current default app.

-Even if iTunes isn’t your default audio player, you can play any audio file using iTunes by right-clicking the file and choosing Open With iTunes.
+Even if iTunes isn’t your default audio player, you can play any audio file using iTunes by right-clicking the file and choosing Open with iTunes.

-You can’t record or save a song from an internet broadcast, but you can add your favourite stations to your library or to a playlist so you can tune in easily.
+You can’t record or save a song from an internet broadcast, but you can add your favourite stations to your library or to a playlist so that you can tune in easily.